 Nutritionists and doctors agree that consuming soft drinks in excess is associated with several health complications and diseases, including weight gain or obesity, poor dental health, diabetes, cardiovascular disease and more.
 Some of these health conditions can play a role in increasing one’s risk of developing cancer.

-Sugar naturally occurs in many healthy foods such as fruit.
+Sugar naturally occurs in many foods, such as fruit.
 Your body needs sugar to create glucose, which is the primary energy source for the body.
 But most people consume way more sugar than their bodies need, often due to eating foods and beverages with added sugar, such as soda.

 The sweetener in regular, full-calorie soda is often in the form of high fructose corn syrup, an added sugar based sweetener used in processed foods and soft drinks.
-One can of cola averages about 39 grams of sugar.
-The American Heart Association (AHA) recommends adult women consume less than 25 grams of added sugars per day, and for men, 36 grams per day.
+One can of cola averages about 39 grams of sugar, when people are usually recommended to eat less than 25 to 36 grams per day.
 Therefore, consuming just one can of cola means you’ve exceeded your recommended daily allotment for added sugars.

 When sugar is not converted to glucose for energy, the body can’t use it, so instead, the liver metabolizes the excess sugar and creates triglycerides, which are then absorbed by fat cells.
 So, in essence, when we consume more sugar than our bodies need, it’s stored as fat.